dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 Notable components

 1. The JIT.
 The jit maintains the largest concentration of architecture specific logic in the stack.
 This is not surprising.
-See the RyuJit porting guide for guidance.
+See [Porting RyuJit](porting-ryujit.md) for guidance.

 2. The CLR VM.
 The VM is a mix of completely architecture neutral logic, and very machine specific paths.